Every athlete in sports that involve sprinting want to know how to sprint faster, but nobody is actually train for pure speed.

-Traditional high-intensity, character revealing conditioning workouts like The Punisher Workout are well-known for being hard to do because of the lack of rest.
+Traditional high-intensity conditioning training like The Punisher Workout are well-known for being hard to do because of the lack of rest.

 Anytime you reduce the rest periods in training you will increase the difficulty but there is a caveat; you will sacrifice your top-end performance in terms of top-end speed or strength.
 Let me explain.

-In the sprint game if you are training to get faster, you cannot expect to run a hard, max effort 60 meter sprint and then rest only 15-30 seconds before doing multiple sets and expecting the same performance.
+In the sprint game if you are training to get faster, you cannot expect to run a hard 60 meter sprint and then rest only 15 seconds before doing set 2.

 A good rule of thumb in sprinting is to rest 1 minute for every 10 meters you sprint.
 For example a max effort, 60 meter sprint would require a 6 minute rest.

 There is a time and place for shorter rest periods but not when the goal is maximum speed.